doyensec/CSPTPlayground/README.md

 # :scroll: Developing

 You can run the services without docker.
+Development was made with node v20.9.0.

 ```bash
 docker run --name mongodb -d -p 27017:27017 mongodb/mongodb-community-server